jdquerales/MilestoneProject_4/README.md

 - Data: Up-to-date, operational.
 - Queries: Simple transactions & frequent updates.

+Keeping in mind that the main challenge in data modeling is balancing the needs of the application, the performance characteristics of the database engine, and the data retrieval patterns, I adopted the the philosophy that while designing my data model I would consider the application usage of the data (i.e. queries, updates, and processing of the data) as well as the inherent structure of the data itself.

 I will adopt a logical-schema design approach.
 The data model schema was created by using the Entity-Relationship Diagram (ERD) tool provided by the [PGAdmin](https://www.pgadmin.org/docs/pgadmin4/development/erd_tool.html).

 ![Home page validation](./media/smarttech_revised_model.png)